ibm-vpc/terraform-provider-ibm/website/docs/r/is_security_group_rule.html.markdown

 - `icmp` - (Optional, List) A nested block describes the `icmp` protocol of this security group rule.

   Nested scheme for `icmp`:
   - `type`- (Required, Integer) The ICMP traffic type to allow.
 Valid values from 0 to 254.
+Please specify value `255` to allow `all` types.
   - `code` - (Optional, Integer) The ICMP traffic code to allow.
 Valid values from 0 to 255.
+Please specify value `256` to allow `all` codes
 - `remote` - (Optional, String) Security group ID, an IP address, a CIDR block, or a single security group identifier.
 - `tcp` - (Optional, List) A nested block describes the `tcp` protocol of this security group rule.